Iamshola/project-01/readme.md

 #### Overview & concept of the project
 The aim of the project was to consolidate our knowledge of what we have learnt over the past weeks.
+The project can be accessed through https://iamshola.github.io/project-01/

-#### Approach taken - Thought process & methods of producing it
+#### Approach
 Before starting my project, I decided to use a grid as the basis of my game and added in any additional divs for my styling process.
 I believe a grid layout of 6 x 10 would be adequate to enable the various components of the game to be achieved.